OpenTimelineIO/raven/README.md

 - Double-click to expand/collapse nested compositions
 - Double-click a Clip to expand/collapse it's media reference
 - Show time-warped playhead inside media reference or nested composition
+- Mac build has Retina high DPI scaling issues
+  - When dragging the window from one display to another, it doesn't adapt to different DPI correctly
+  - When resizing the window, sometimes the window drifts or offsets strangely - worse when an external monitor is plugged into my laptop.
 - Performance optimization
-  - avoid rendering items out of scroll region
+  - avoid rendering tracks outside the scroll region
   - avoid rendering items smaller than a tiny sliver
 - Arrow keys to navigate by selection
   - This sort of works already via ImGui's navigation system, but it is too easy to get stuck on a marker, or to walk out of the timeline.